grigorgeous/sqldatareader-mapper/README.md

     var mappedObject = new SqlDataReaderMapper<DBClass>(reader)
          .Build();

-Either commands, from Package Manager Console or .NET Core CLI, will download and install SqlDataReader-Mapper and all required dependencies.
+Either commands, from Package Manager Console or .NET Core CLI, will download and install SqlDataReaderMapper and all required dependencies (e.g., [FastMember](https://www.nuget.org/packages/FastMember/).